rvacovsky/E-commerce-Back-End/README.md

-# E-commerce-Back-End
+# E-commerce Back End

+## Overview

+This project utilizes an Express.js API, configured with Sequelize, to connect to a MySQL database.
+Also present is mysql2 and dotenv.
+The database features test data with categories, products, and tags related to retail items to give the user an idea of how they can view their inventory.

 ## User Story

-AS A manager at an internet retail company

-I WANT a back end for my e-commerce website that uses the latest technologies

-SO THAT my company can compete with other e-commerce companies
+As a manager at an internet retail company, I want a back end for my e-commerce website that uses the latest technologies so that my company can compete with other e-commerce companies.

-## Acceptance Criteria

-GIVEN a functional Express.js API

-WHEN I add my database name, MySQL username, and MySQL password to an environment variable file

-THEN I am able to connect to a database using Sequelize

-WHEN I enter schema and seed commands

-THEN a development database is created and is seeded with test data

-WHEN I enter the command to invoke the application

-THEN my server is started and the Sequelize models are synced to the MySQL database
+## How it Works

+When MySQL credentials are added in an environment variable file, the user can connect to the database using Sequelize.
+The user must enter schema and seed commands, and a development database is created and is seeded with test data.
+The user can then enter the command to invoke the application, at which time the server is started and the Sequelize models are synced to the MySQL database.
-WHEN I open API GET routes in Insomnia for categories, products, or tags

-THEN the data for each of these routes is displayed in a formatted JSON

-WHEN I test API POST, PUT, and DELETE routes in Insomnia

-THEN I am able to successfully create, update, and delete data in my database
+Utilizing the Insomnia application, the user can open API GET routes for categories, products, or tags.
+The data for each of these routes is displayed in a formatted JSON.
+The user can then test API POST, PUT, and DELETE routes using Insomnia, will successfully be able to create, update, and delete data in the database.

+## Demo Video